Make-Ahead Thanksgiving Dinner Menu for Those Who Like to Get a Head Start

-Free up more space in your oven for the turkey by prepping these make-ahead roasted vegetables this Thanksgiving.
-Roast the colorful stars of this salad—squash and beets—the night before.
-Mix up a batch of tangy vinaigrette while the veggies roast, and all you'll have to do come holiday mealtime is toss everything with some salad greens.
+Make-ahead squash stars in this gorgeous Thanksgiving salad.
+Roast the squash and beets the night before.
+Mix a batch of tangy vinaigrette while the veggies roast, then refrigerate the veggies and vinaigrette separately.
+All you need do come holiday mealtime is toss everything with some salad greens.

 Cheesy Mashed Potatoes with Gouda and Crispy Pancetta

-Looking for new holiday recipe ideas?
-Gouda and pancetta add unique flavors to an otherwise classic make-ahead Thanksgiving recipe.
-Get seriously ahead of the game by preparing these make-ahead mashed potatoes up to 24 hours before your feast.
-To serve, just pop them in the oven right before Thanksgiving dinner so they're piping hot when they hit the table.
+Gouda and pancetta add lusciousness to an otherwise classic version of make-ahead mashed potatoes for Thanksgiving.
+You’ll be seriously ahead of the game when you get them done up to 24 hours before your feast.
+To serve, pop them in the oven right before Thanksgiving dinner so they're piping hot when they hit the table.

 Overnight Refrigerator Rolls